rocky-d/drmo-server/README.md

 ###### GET

+Send a **GET** request to `/registration` and set parameters according to the specification table below in whether request URI or request body (choosing the parameters in request URI first if both options are available) to query **user** data.

+Parameter specification table for querying **user** data:

 |     query      | other param(s)  | description               |
 |:--------------:|:---------------:|---------------------------|
 |    username    |    username*    | select by username        |